LeToNode/Play2.0-CN-doc/detailledTopics/assets/Assets.md

 controllers.Assets.at("public", "javascripts/jquery.js")
 ```

-This action will look up the file and serve it if it exists.
+This action will look-up the file and serve it, if it exists.

 ## Reverse routing for public assets

-Like any controller mapped in the routes file, a reverse controller is created in `controllers.routes.Assets`.
+As for any controller mapped in the routes file, a reverse controller is created in `controllers.routes.Assets`.
 You use this to reverse the URL needed to fetch a public resource.
-For example from a template:
+For example, from a template:

 ```html
 <script src="@routes.Assets.at("javascripts/jquery.js")"></script>
 ```

-Will produce the following result:
+This will produce the following result:

 ```html
 <script src="/assets/javascripts/jquery.js"></script>
 ```

 Note that we don’t specify the first `folder` parameter when we reverse the route.
 This is because our routes file defines a single mapping for the `Assets.at` action, where the `folder` parameter is fixed.
-So it doesn't need to be specified explicitly.
+So it doesn’t need to be specified explicitly.

-However if you define two mappings for the `Assets.at` action, like:
+However, if you define two mappings for the `Assets.at` action, like this:

 ```
 GET  /javascripts/*file        Assets.at("public/javascripts", file)
 GET  /images/*file             Assets.at("public/images", file)
 ```

-… you will need to specify both parameters when using the reverse router:
+Then you will need to specify both parameters when using the reverse router:

 ```html
 <script src="@routes.Assets.at("public/javascripts", "jquery.js")"></script>
 <image src="@routes.Assets.at("public/images", "logo.png")">
 ```

 ## Etag support

 The `Assets` controller automatically manages **ETag** HTTP Headers.
-The ETag value is generated from the resource name and the file last modification date (if the resource file is embedded into a file, the jar file last modification date is used).
+The ETag value is generated from the resource name and the file’s last modification date.
+(If the resource file is embedded into a file, the JAR file’s last modification date is used.)

-When a Web browser makes a request specifying this **Etag**, the server can respond with **304 NotModified**.
+When a web browser makes a request specifying this **Etag**, the server can respond with **304 NotModified**.

-## GZip support
+## Gzip support

 If a resource with the same name but using a `.gz` suffix is found, the `Assets` controller will serve this one by adding the proper HTTP header: